LenneDalben/StardewValleyModsGPL/[CP] Artisan Equipment for Sale/README.md

 ||Configuration||

 * Artisan Equipment Letter Only Sends Once: Choose whether to receive the letter reminder only once (default: false).
+This means the letter repeats every week on Thursdays.
 * * NOTE: if you set this to 'true', the reminder won't repeat, even if you set this to 'false' later.
-If you change your mind, you will need to use the SMAPI console command "debug action MarkActionApplied Current LenneDalben.ArtisanEquipmentforSale_LetterTrigger false"
+If you change your mind, you will need to use the SMAPI console command `debug action MarkActionApplied Current LenneDalben.ArtisanEquipmentforSale_LetterTrigger false`
 * * If you don't know how to use console commands, you can join the <a href="https://discord.gg/stardewvalley">Stardew Valley Discord community</a> to ask for help.

 Note that the mod does not come packaged with a config file.
 The config file will be generated after you run the game with the mod installed at least once.